terrymorgan/Project-Euler/readme.md

 #Project Euler exercises in Javascript

 ###Problem 1 - [The sum of all multiples of 3 or 5 below 1000](https://projecteuler.net/problem=1)
 This code iterates upward from 0, checking each value for divisibility by 3 or 5.
-An if-else if construction prevents double counting numbers that are divisible by both 3 and 5.
+An `if ... else if` construction prevents double counting numbers that are divisible by both 3 and 5.

 [Try it out](https://repl.it/CjyO/0)